Interview by Živa Brglez

-You are an olfactory artist an experimental filmmaker, with degrees in qualitative trend research, psychology and arts.
+You are an olfactory artist and an experimental filmmaker with degrees in qualitative trend research, psychology and arts.
 In what way has this multidisciplinary background influenced your artistic practice?

-I am a very curious person in general terms, and that has lead me to sniff around different areas and perspectives.
-As so it has also brought me to immerse myself in different fields of study, in different depths.
-Multidisciplinary has brought me a wide angle lens to my eyes, and audio-phone to my ears and definitively it has lead me to an amplification of my smelling capacities.
+I am a very curious person in general terms, and that has led me to sniff around different areas and perspectives.
+As so, it has also brought me to immerse myself in different fields of study, in different depths.
+Multidisciplinary has brought me a wide-angle lens to my eyes and an audio-phone to my ears, and definitively it has led me to an amplification of my smelling capacities.

 Smell is a very potent trigger of memory.
-Scientists have found that the memories induced by smell are more vivid or intense that the ones produced by other senses.
+Scientists have found that the memories induced by smell are more vivid or intense than those produced by other senses.
 Remembrance is also central to your practice.
-How do you explore artistically the relationship between smell and remembrance?
+How do you artistically explore the relationship between smell and remembrance?

 In any case, what I want to say is that I believe in experience, the senses and perception.
 When someone has a brain injury and has a big memory loss, sometimes, depending on the damaged area, one is still able to reproduce movements and acts like playing an instrument or painting.
 But what is the sense of repeating a motor activity without emotion?
 Could someone remember who they are in the process of repetition?

 And this is where remembrance jumps into my work.
-I want my audience to feel somehow close to my artwork, I would like them to feel like they are experiencing something refreshing, and at the same time, close to them, something that’s somewhere in the back of their minds.
-Have you ever come back home after being away for a longer period of time and smelled that characteristic scent of your own and unique place?
+I want my audience to feel somehow close to my artwork.
+I would like them to feel like they are experiencing something refreshing and, at the same time, close to them, something that’s somewhere in the back of their minds.
+Have you ever come back home after being away for a longer period of time and smelled that characteristic scent of your own unique place?
 That is what remembrance is to me.
 Coming back home while being anywhere.
 Feeling secure while being surrounded by unknown people.
 Hugging your best friend.

 What are the biggest challenges when developing olfactory artworks?

-Olfactory adaptation is triggered by a cascade of actions lead by Ca2+/calmodulin-dependent protein kinase II.
+Olfactory adaptation is triggered by a cascade of actions led by Ca2+/calmodulin-dependent protein kinase II.
 CaMK II desensitizes olfactory receptors to prolonged odorant exposure; How do you cope with olfactory fatigue?